 The White Elephant is a one-off TVR prototype powered by a Holden V8 5 liter 440hp engine with a Borg Warner T5, 5-speed manual transmission.

-Peter Wheeler, Managing Director of TVR, commissioned the prototype, which was based on a Tasmin 350 FHC bodyshell, designed by John Ravenscroft and a modified SEAC tubular race chassis, designed by Neil Anderson.
+Peter Wheeler, Managing Director of TVR, commissioned the prototype based on a Tasmin 350 FHC bodyshell designed by John Ravenscroft and a modified SEAC tubular race chassis designed by Neil Anderson.
 The nose was modified from another prototype, the 420 Sports Saloon.